 Like most half baked notions you can drive a bus through it with a few well chosen charts.
 In the US all students seeking university entrance sit what is known as the SAT’s.
 The SAT was first introduced in 1926, hence, there is a vast array of data available for analysis.
 Interestingly you can look at SAT data and make judgements about the value of practice over raw horsepower.
 That is does practice trump talent?
 If it does you should be able to see it somewhere within the vast reams of data generated by millions of students doing a standardised test for almost 100 year.

 As you expect some clever clogs has found an answer to the question of practice versus talent.
 The answer in part comes from the phenomena of prepping for the SAT.
-That is students undertake come form of external couching be it online, in a group or with a personal tutor.
+That is students undertake some form of external coaching be it online, in a group or with a personal tutor.

-The two graphs below show the test scores of couched students versus non couched for both mathematical and verbal scores.
+The two graphs below show the test scores of couched students versus non coached for both mathematical and verbal scores.
 You can consider these the practiced group versus the horsepower or talent group.

 Practice will make you better at a given task but there will still be people who you look at wonder where the magic comes from.